J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Angular momentum in quantum mechanics.md

 	- Photons: $s=1$
 	- $\Delta$ baryons: $s=3/2$
 	- Gravitons: $s=2$
-- This later gives rise to the [[Fundamental concepts of quantum mechanics#Bosons and Fermions|spin-statistics theorem]], where spin determines the _exchange symmetry of the wave-function_
+- This later gives rise to the [[Principles of quantum mechanics#Bosons and Fermions|spin-statistics theorem]], where spin determines the _exchange symmetry of the wave-function_

 ### Spin 1/2
 - For $s=1/2$, there are only _two possible orientations_, $\ket{m_s=+1/2}$ and $\ket{m_s=-1/2}$